 Le Carrousel — Midtown West

 Bryant Park, 40th Street between Fifth and Sixth Avenues

 This petite, European-style merry-go-round features a menagerie of animals in addition to horses.
+Open daily year-round, it's a top attraction for families visiting this popular Midtown park that's flanked by the city's central library.
 It spins very slowly to French cabaret music, making it ideal for younger children.

 Pier 62 Carousel — Chelsea